University units are to ensure that personnel trained in first aid are available to provide quick and effective first aid to all employees.

 Medic First Aid

-- Local area fire departments offer first aid and CPR training.
+- For other WSU locations, area fire departments offer first aid, CPR, and AED training.

 - Health and Wellness Services offers first aid, CPR, and AED training for American Heart Association certification to students entering health care professions and health care professionals.